cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

   }

 This ``BatchWritable`` interface, defining a ``write()`` method, is meant to allow Datasets to be the output of Map/Reduce jobs.
-The two generic types that it takes as parameters have to be the same as the type of keys and the type of values that the Reduce part of the job outputs.
-Hence, the ``bounceCounts`` Dataset can be used as output of a Map/Reduce job where the output key is of type ``Void``, and the output value is of type ``PageBounce``.
+The two generic types that it takes as parameters have to be the same as the types of key and value that the Reduce part of the job outputs.
+Hence, the ``bounceCountStore`` Dataset can be used as output of a Map/Reduce job where the output key is of type ``Void``, and the output value is of type ``PageBounce``.